yfiua/yfiua.github.io/_posts/2016-02-03-ubuntu-lamp.markdown

 2. Install PHP

-   You will need the package `php5` and also `libapache2-mod-php5` in order to let it work with Apache.
+   For PHP 5, you will need the package `php5` and also `libapache2-mod-php5` in order to let it work with Apache:

         $ sudo apt-get install php5 libapache2-mod-php5

+   For PHP 7:

+        $ sudo apt-get install php7.0 libapache2-mod-php7.0

+   Then

         $ sudo service apache2 restart

    To check if PHP is working, write a simple script